joshrpg/Minecraft-Overviewer/docs/config.rst

     biomes
         A list of ("biome name", (r, g, b)) tuples to use as colors.
 Any biome not specified won't be highlighted.
-If not provided then a default list of biomes and colors is used.
+If no list is provided, then a default list of biomes and colors is used, that is trying to match the de-facto-standard for biome coloring established by the Amidst project: https://github.com/toolbox4minecraft/amidst/wiki/Biome-Color-Table

         Example::